Last Updated: May 22, 2025

 • The purposes for which McDermott + Bull uses the personal information.

-• The categories of third parties with whom McDermott + Bull shares the personal information.
+• The categories of third parties with whom McDermott + Bull shares the personal information for cross-contextual behavioral advertising.

 • The categories of information McDermott + Bull sells (if applicable) or discloses to third parties.

-We collect, and have collected within the preceding 12 months, the following categories of Personal Information, as listed in the CCPA:
+We collect, and have collected, the following categories of Personal Information, as listed in the CCPA and amended by the CPRA:

 • Identifiers (name, email address, postal address, telephone number, preferred name, suffix, honorifics).